Finding Clarity in Chaos

 2. Spend time alone — Not everyone enjoys being the social butterfly, but for those who do, it can sometimes be a challenge finding comfort while alone.
 If this is you, I strongly recommend you work on this.

 Even just for ten minutes a day.
 Time spent alone can be great for gaining clarity.
 When I say alone, I mean without your cell phone.

 Whether it’s ten minutes a day, dinner or a movie solo, or a road trip that lasts three weeks, the more you can practice being by yourself the more you will get to know yourself in ways you never knew you could.

-I plan to write an article about this topic soon as I have learned to become very comfortable with my own company, and it has changed my life for the better in so many ways.
+ARTICLE COMING SOON on this topic as I have learned to become very comfortable with my own company, and it has changed my life for the better, in so many ways.
 Perhaps start with a 15 minute walk with only yourself.
 NO CELL PHONE and NO MUSIC.

 3. Listen, Feel, and See the Signs — whether you believe in God, the Universe or some other spiritual belief such as Buddism, or whether you are a full-blown atheist; everyone feels and sees signs that can make them stop in their tracks for a moment, create chills down their spine, or simply place a smile on their face.

 Listen, feel, and see the signs.
 If you get excited about the thought of doing something and you can’t stop thinking about it — DO IT.
 If you have a moment of weakness and then a sudden light in the sky changes your mood — FEEL IT.
 If you have been wondering how to fix a problem that has been causing you agony and you somehow have a moment of peace when you decide to let it be — LET IT BE.